stephenholzman/chartsoncharts/about/index.md

 ## My Biography

-After graduating with a BS in Economics from FSU in 2012, I cofounded a studio-hostel-film project called <a href="http://www.thewitnessroom.com"> The Witness Room</a> to help small bands get on YouTube and promote their tours.
+After graduating with a BS in Economics from Florida State University in 2012, I cofounded a studio-hostel-film project called <a href="http://www.thewitnessroom.com" target="_blank"> The Witness Room</a> to help bands passing through Tallahassee <a href="https://www.youtube.com/watch?v=AquHBSvT0jc" target="_blank">get on YouTube</a> and promote their tours.
 As something of a news junkie, that inevitably lead to exploring other kinds of documentary filmmaking where subject-matter expertise is useful.
-I started learning to program in 2014 and picked up a Masters in Demography in 2015 so I can pretend to know what I'm talking about.
+I started learning to program in 2014 and picked up a Masters in Demography in 2015 so I can pretend to know what I'm talking about. <a href="http://popcenter.fsu.edu/" target="_blank">The program has been pretty great about providing resources and helping me get up to speed if you are in the market for graduate school!</a>

 Mostly just curious about everything.

+Please send feedback, inquiries, and phishing attempts to **stephen@chartsoncharts.com**.